 There are some dog food brands that vets recommend and they usually like them better for a specific set of nutrients.
-But no dog food brand is perfect for all dogs, therefore, you must assess your own dog's needs, his current weight and goal weight, and go from there.
+But no dog food brand is perfect for all dogs, therefore, you must assess your own dog's needs, his current weight, and goal weight, and go from there.

 Is a homemade dog food diet okay?

 Yes, you can feed your overweight dog a homemade diet to help him lose weight.
 However, the main disadvantage of feeding your dog homemade food is having a significantly harder time accurately calculating calories and nutrients.

-In fact, since dogs are much smaller than people, and precision in calorie counting is key, I would say that accuracy in here is next to impossible, unless you truly dedicate yourself to this dietary and lifestyle change.
+In fact, since dogs are much smaller than people, and precision in calorie counting is key, I would say that accuracy here is next to impossible unless you truly dedicate yourself to this dietary and lifestyle change.

-Studies have shown that homemade diets always lack in nutrients for dogs, resulting is many different health problems.
-There's a number of other dangers associated with home made diet.
+Studies have shown that homemade diets always lack nutrients for dogs, resulting in many different health problems.
+There are a number of other dangers associated with a homemade diet.
 Add to that calorie counting, and you got yourself a job.

 Portion Control for Overweight Dogs

 All dog owners love their pets and often like to show their love by feeding them the extra serving.
 Sadly, showing our love this way leads to overfeeding and obesity.
 This causes poor health, low energy and predisposes pets to tons of obesity-related diseases.

 Poor portion control when feeding dogs, as well as feeding humans food from the table and too many snacks, all contribute to the problem.